zalberico/docs/tutorials/arvo/cli-app.md

 #### `default` core

-This core contains the bare minimum implementation of shoe arms.
+This core contains the bare minimum implementation of the additional `shoe` arms beyond the 10 standard Gall app ams.
 It is used analogously to how the `default-agent` core is used for Gall apps.

 #### `agent` core

-This is a wrapper core that takes in the specialized `shoe` core and turns it into a standard Gall agent core.
+This is a wrapper core designed to take in the `shoe` core that has too many arms to be a Gall agent core, and turns it into a standard Gall agent core by moving the additional arms into the context.
+It endows the agent with additonal arms in its context used for managing `sole` events and for calling `shoe`-specific arms.

 ### The `sole` library